jojees/project-genesis/CONTEXT.md

     * **Image Tagging:** Automatically generates Docker image tags based on the commit SHA, branch name (e.g., `main` gets `latest`, `dev` gets `dev`, `dev-snapshot`), and a combination of `docker_org` and `service_name`.
     * **Caching:** Uses GitHub Actions cache (`type=gha`) to speed up Docker image builds.

+### Continuous Delivery (CD) Workflow

+* **`.github/workflows/deploy-services.yml` (Main CD Workflow):**
+    * **Trigger:** This workflow does not run on a `push` event.
+Instead, it is triggered by a **`workflow_dispatch` event**, which is initiated by the `build-python-services.yml` CI workflow upon a successful build.
+This controlled triggering mechanism ensures that the CD pipeline only runs after all CI checks have passed.
+    * **Runner Strategy:** This is a core feature of the project's CD strategy.
+The deployment jobs in this workflow run on a **self-hosted GitHub Actions runner** within the project's K3s cluster.
+This allows the workflow to have direct, secure access to the cluster's internal network and API.
+    * **Deployment Logic:** The workflow is an orchestrator.
+It calls the `deploy-single-service.yml` reusable workflow for each changed service.
+    * **Image Promotion:** It includes a dedicated job to promote the deployed immutable SHA-tagged image to a new environment tag (e.g., `auditflow-platform/notification-service:dev`) after the Helm deployment to the cluster is verified as successful.
+    * **Tooling:** This workflow's primary tool for interacting with the Kubernetes cluster is **Ansible**, which encapsulates the Helm deployment logic.

 ### Integrated Security Scans (DevSecOps):

 Both workflows implicitly, via the reusable workflow, integrate security scanning at different stages of the CI/CD pipeline.